Museum of Transport and Technology: Establishment

 MOTAT was established on 6 July 1960, during a community meeting organised by Frank Simpson and chaired by mayor Dove-Myer Robinson, during which discussions were held to establish a museum preserving transport relics, pioneer artefacts and technological advances.
 A decision was made during the meeting to establish a transport museum at Western Springs, and aviator George Bolt, former chief engineer of Tasman Empire Airways, was announced as the first curator of the museum.
 Auckland City Council gifted land for the establishment of MOTAT in 1963.
 Outside of the land gifted by Auckland City Council and a $60,000 lotteries grant, the museum had minimal government financial support, leading chairman J. Horgan making an urgent appeal to funds to prime minister Keith Holyoake in 1963.
 Developing the Western Springs site was difficult, due to the land being unsuitable for buildings or housing rolling stock, needing significant development.

 The Museum of Transport and Technology officially opened in October 1964, in a ceremony attended by Edward Douglas-Scott-Montagu, 3rd Baron Montagu of Beaulieu.
 MOTAT in its original form was primarily as an open-air museum, with the historic Western Springs Pumping Station being the only building located on the site at the time of opening.
 The possibility of two vintage NZR F class steam engines in Canterbury being taken to MOTAT led to protests from railway workers and enthusiasts in the South Island, leading to the formation of the Museum of Science & Industry, which later became Ferrymead Heritage Park in Christchurch.

 Within two years of opening, MOTAT had amassed approximately 4,000 volunteers, and received over 100,000 items primarily donated by Aucklanders.
 As the collections and volunteer base grew, volunteers were structured into different sections, each representing a different focus, including aviation and tramways.
 MOTAT's photographic and print studio was opened September 1966, and in 1967 the museum gained its first paid employees.
 In the same year, a gate charge was introduced due financial pressures, a practice that has been unheard-of in New Zealand at the time.
 On 16 December 1967, the MOTAT tramway was opened by Mayor of Auckland City Roy McElroy and Minister of Transport Peter Gordon.
 By 1969, over a million people had visited MOTAT.

 From 1960, the Auckland Historical Society begun developing a colonial village at MOTAT, with the first Fencible cottage moved to the museum in early 1964.
+In 1966, the Lawler Sattleday Cottage was moved to MOTAT.

 From 1968, an area behind the museum buildings was redeveloped and drained, as a space where rolling stock trains could be stored.
 The first rolling stock was placed on this section of railway in June 1969, with the first passenger train running at MOTAT, a T 1912 – Andrew Barclay steam locomotive, in May 1970.